Access your Pro+ Content below.

-This article is part of the November 2010, Vol. 7 issue of Five things to do before virtualizing Exchange Server 2010
+This article is part of the November 2010, Vol. 7 issue of Exchange Insider

 As an experienced Exchange administrator, I've never found documenting an Exchange installation to be particularly exciting.
 Not only can it be repetitive, trying to decipher handwritten changes and knowledgebase articles isn't much fun either.
 But administrators have an obligation to document, explain and provide guidance for others who will work with the system.
 Exchange architects often leave sites when an installation is complete, so providing proper documentation is essential.
 There are a few principles of good documentation that you should follow.
 Consider using this structure and some of these methods when creating your own Exchange Server installation documentation.
 Identify your audience From the beginning, establish who will read the documentation.
 It's easy to assume that the people who will benefit from your work are devout Exchange admins.
 But since Exchange 2007 split management of user mailboxes and accounts between the Exchange Management Console, Exchange Management Shell and Active Directory users and computers...